Pillar focus

 SaaS and cloud applications

-Applications ready to align with modern authentication, policy enforcement, and centralised identity control.
+Applications ready to align with modern authentication, policy enforcement, and centralized identity control.

 Enterprise and line-of-business platforms